idaks/DataONE-Prov-Summer-2017/examples/family/README.md

 Data: [virtuoso_family.ttl](DataONE-Prov-Summer-2017/examples/family/virtuoso_family.ttl)

+Before running the queries,

 Loading data into Virtuoso DB:

    - In order to use SPARQL to query data, first you need to load data into Virtuoso DB.
 In this example, we want to query the rdf (turtle) file named [simulate_data_collection_wf_model.ttl](DataONE-Prov-Summer-2017/examples/simulate_data_collection/RDF-facts/simulate_data_collection_wf_model.ttl).
 Therefore, we have to move this RDF file into Virtuoso folder by the following command: